Witness Post: McDonogh School

 In many regards the school did miss many opportunities in the formal curriculum to take advantage of the farm school setting.
 In the informal curriculum, however, as well as in the hidden curriculum, McDonogh took full advantage of the campus and the 800+ acres of farmland, horse pastures and forest.

-And they developed the same sort of territorialism when it came to hunting rabbits.
-A popular practice was the trapping, skinning, and eating of rabbit.
+And they developed the same sort of territoriality when it came to hunting rabbits.
+A popular practice was the trapping, skinning and eating of rabbit.
 The art of catching and tanning of hare was the easy part; the hard part was avoiding the skunks, which often ended up in the rabbit traps.
 The boys hands-on approach helped them learned tremendously by doing.

 “Wednesday dawned a splendid day for hog-killing…” began one passage in The Week.
 (December, 1883) On that day 41 hogs were slaughtered by the boys and farm hands, yielding 1,000 pounds of sausage, 400 pounds of pudding, 800 pounds of lard, and a grand total of 5,268 pounds of meat.
 How a boy involved in such a process would not immediately become a vegetarian is a great question.
 Even wanting to know how a boy could stomach bacon after that pig rendering, proves a good question.